GSG-G10/Holiday-NN/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a the holidays and working days in any country.
+Oue app helps you find the holidays and working days in any country.

 ### Prerequisites